skarlekar/smart-quora/README.md

 Now that we have installed Hyperledger Fabric runtime, let us create a Hello-World application to understand the principles and elements of Hyperledger Fabric.

-1. In your home directory, use Yeoman to create a business application _hello_bna_ using: yo hyperledger-composer
+1. In your home directory, use Yeoman to create a business application _hello_bna_ using:

+    yo hyperledger-composer

 Use the following instructions to respond to the menu options:
 Select Business Network

-Business network name: hello-bna
-Description: My first bna on HLF
+> Business network name: hello-bna Description: My first BNA on HLF
-Author name: your name
-Author email: yourname@email.com
+> Author name: your-name Author email: your-name@email.com License: Press
-License: Press enter to accept Apache-2.0
-Namespace: Press enter to accept default
+> enter to accept Apache-2.0 Namespace: Press enter to accept default Do
-Do you want to generate an empty template network?: Select No to generate a populated network
+> you want to generate an empty template network?: Select No to generate
+> a populated network

-This will create the necessary code in the _hello_bna_ directory in your
+This will create the necessary code in the _hello_bna_ directory.

 ## Installing SmartQuora